-• Spatial (picture size) scalability.
+- Spatial (picture size) scalability.
 A video is encoded at multiple spatial resolutions.
-By exploiting the correlation between different representations of the same content with different spatial resolutions, the data and decoded samples of lower resolutions can be used to predict data or samples of higher resolutions in order to reduce the bit rate to code the higher resolutions.

-• Temporal (frame rate) scalability.
+By exploiting the correlation between different representations of the same content with different spatial resolutions, the data and decoded samples of lower resolutions can be used to predict data or samples of higher resolutions in order to reduce the bit rate to code the higher resolutions. - Temporal (frame rate) scalability.
 The motion compensation dependencies are structured so that complete pictures (i.e., their associated packets) can be dropped from the bit stream.
-Note that temporal scalability is already enabled by the Advanced Video Coding (AVC) standard and that SVC only provides supplemental enhancement information to improve its usage.

-• SNR/Quality/Fidelity scalability.
-Each spatial resolution is encoded at different qualities.
+Note that temporal scalability is already enabled by AVC and that SVC has only provided supplemental enhancement information to improve its usage. - SNR/Quality/Fidelity scalability.
+A video is encoded at a single spatial resolution but at different qualities.
 The data and decoded samples of lower qualities can be used to predict data or samples of higher qualities in order to reduce the bit rate to code the higher qualities.

 The adaptation deployed at the CAN layer will be performed in a Media-Aware Network Element (MANE) [5].
-MANEs, which receive feedback messages about the terminal capabilities and delivery channel conditions, can remove the non-required parts from a scalable bit stream before forwarding it.
+MANEs, which receive feedback messages about the terminal capabilities and channel conditions, can remove the non-required parts from a scalable bit stream before forwarding it.
 Thus, the loss of important transmission units due to congestion can be avoided and the overall error resilience of the video transmission service can be substantially improved.